MatiXOfficial/Snake/README.md

 # Snake
-Second project on Object-Oriented Programming (term 3)
+Second project on Object-Oriented Programming course at AGH UST (semester 3)

 Snake in Java.